simon-ritchie/apysc/docstring_markdowns/apysc/_validation/arg_validation_decos.md

 ## `in_handler_assignment` function docstring

-Set the validation to check whether there isn't assignment of the basic type values (e.g., ap.Int, ap.String) in a specified handler's source.<hr>
+Set the validation to check whether there isn't an assignment of the basic type values (e.g., ap.Int, ap.String) in a specified handler's source.<hr>

 **[Parameters]**